nikhilbhardwaj/nikhilbhardwaj.github.io/_posts/2011-12-10-mysql-on-arch-linux.md

   - linux
   - mysql
 ---
 I was setting up the LAMP stack on my arch linux installation, I followed the wonderful arch wiki and had no trouble getting apache and php working but there seems to be a problem with MySQL.
-It installs just fine but the daemon doesn&#8217;t start up.
+It installs just fine but the daemon doesn't start up.

 <pre class="brush: bash; title: ; notranslate" title="">lovelock# rc.d restart mysqld
 :: Stopping MySQL Server [FAIL]